 Here is what you need (this makes 10 brats):

 2 12oz cans/bottles of beer (1 can per 5 brats)

 1 gallon sized ziplock bag

-Place all 10 brats in the ziplock bag.
+Place all 10 brats in the ziplock bag and combine all ingredients.

 Try to seal the bag with as little air as possible.
-Once the bag has been sealed, shake the ingredients together.
+One trick I learned is to submerge the bag (not completely, obviously) and close the bag.
+The pressure created by the water around the bag pushes the air out.
+Once the bag has been sealed, gently shake the ingredients together.

-Lie the brats flat in the refrigerator to marinate.
-I recommend, if you can, to flip the brats over every couple of hours to allow it to marinate evenly.
+If you can, lie the brats flat in the refrigerator to marinate.
+I recommend flipping the brats over first thing in the morning and every couple of hours to allow it to marinate evenly.

 Cook and Enjoy!